addiscent/php-server-mon-sys/README.md

             root@7587be7d4eed:/#

       Where "_root@7587be7d4eed:/#_" indicates a prompt from within the running _Docker_ container.
 The prompt is not running on a true terminal on-boad the container, so program screen output functionality is limited.
 However, it is useful enough for exploration inside the operating container, and troubleshooting.

+## Backing Up _Php-Server-Mon-Sys_
+The entire _Php-Server-Mon-Sys_ Home directory, including the MySQL database, is backed-up into a single _.tar.gz_ file.

+To back up _Php-Server-Mon-Sys_, use the provided BASH script command:

+    $ sudo ./backup-psms.sh  # sudo or equivalent superpower is required

+The backup script temporarily stops the operation of _Php-Server-Mon-Sys_, but operation is re-started automatically at the end of the backup operation.
+If a re-start is not desired, stop it manually using:

+    $ docker-compose stop

+The backup file has a name similar to the following.
+The date and time of backup are added to filename during backup:

+    php-server-mon-sys.2015.0716.2256.tar.gz

+## Restoring _Php-Server-Mon-Sys_ From A Backup file
+- Create a directory to be _Php-Server-Mon-Sys_ Home.
+The name may be any you choose.
+As an example:

+    $ mkdir php-server-mon-sys  # same as it ever was

+    $ cd php-server-mon-sys

+- Place the backup _.tar.gz_ file here in the present working directory, (which is the new _Php-Server-Mon-Sys_ Home).
+Use the following command to restore _Php-Server-Mon-Sys_, e.g.:

+    $ sudo tar -zxvf ./php-server-mon-sys.2015.0716.2256.tar.gz

+  When _tar_ execution is complete, the _Php-Server-Mon-Sys_ Home directory contents is similar to:

+      drwxrwx--- 3 user  group    4.0K Jul 16 13:26 mysql
+      drwxrwx--- 2 user  group    4.0K Jul 16 13:21 nginx
+                            .
+                            .
+      -rw-rw-r-- 1 user  group     12K Jul  4 01:24 LICENSE
+      -rw-rw-r-- 1 user  group     19K Jul 16 22:32 README.md

+- To start _Php-Server-Mon-Sys_ operation, enter the following commands:

+    $ ./build-psms.sh   # build Docker container images

+    $ docker-compose up -d  # start operation

+At this point, resuming use of _Php-Server-Mon-Sys_ is very similar to the procedure described in the section above titled, _PHP Server Monitor_ _Initialization_.
+Refer to that section.
+At one point a page is displayed which displays:

+    "We have discovered a previous version.
+In the next step we will upgrade your database to the latest version".

+This is normal for a restored _Php-Server-Mon-Sys_ system.
+Choose _UPGRADE TO 3.1.1_.
+Continue and _LOG IN_.
+The _Php-Server-Mon-Sys_ continues normal operation per its configuration as when backed up.

 ## How To Uninstall _Php-Server-Mon-Sys_
 To completely remove the installed _Php-Server-Mon-Sys_: